SPECTRE's poster: a far cry from the glorious artwork of The Living Daylights

 Although the teaser poster and teaser trailer were beautifully atmospheric, the film's main marketing poster failed to live up to these standards — it seemed lazy, uninspiring and dull.

-The artwork (and I use that term loosely) featured Bond girl Léa Seydoux and Daniel Craig, wearing a white tux (a throwback to Sean Connery's outfit in Goldfinger), and with not much going on around them.
+The artwork (and I use that term loosely) featured Bond girl Léa Seydoux and Daniel Craig, wearing a white tux (a throwback to Sean Connery's outfit in Goldfinger), with not much going on around them.
 A poster that looks like it could have been knocked up in thirty minutes by anyone with intermediate Photoshop skills, I'm afraid to say.

 Among fans' other gripes was the product placement.
-We all know this has been part and parcel of Bond films since around the time of Moonraker, released in 1979.
+We all know this has been part and parcel of Bond films since the time of Moonraker, released in 1979.
 A villainous character crashing through the mouth of an air stewardess on a British Airways billboard in Rio was a sign of things to come.
 While this product placement may have been more humorous than irritating (although some may claim that the humour in Moonraker went a little over the top), recent product placements have been real groaners.
-See: Daniel Craig's awkward and shoehorned-in-line 'Omega' when questioned on the make of his watch in Casino Royale, or the overly long shot of Bond's Omega in the pre-titles sequence of Skyfall.
+See: Daniel Craig's awkward and shoehorned-in line 'Omega' when questioned on the make of his watch in Casino Royale, or the overly long shot of Bond's Omega in the pre-titles sequence of Skyfall.

-All in all, the SPECTRE marketing trail featured some wonderful nods back to past films to get the nostalgia pumping through the veins of avid fans, but it just wasn't enough to spark an influx of the next generation of Bond fans.
+The SPECTRE marketing trail featured some wonderful nods back to past films to get the nostalgia pumping through the veins of avid fans, but it just wasn't enough to spark an influx of the next generation of Bond fans.